 We know that you are likely aware by now that medical mistakes are a bigger problem in this country than most people realized.
 Johns Hopkins researchers say that as many as 250,000 people lose their lives each year due to errors made by healthcare professionals.

 If you are a regular Readers Digest reader, then you likely saw a recent article covering some of the things that can go wrong in the operating room.
 Today, we are going to discuss some of those things as well as some other common medical errors so that you can be better prepared when dealing with healthcare professionals.
-If you need a Philadelphia surgical malpractice attorney, call the Weitz Firm today so we can get to work on securing the compensation you deserve.
+If you need a Philadelphia surgical malpractice attorney, call The Weitz Firm, LLC today so we can get to work on securing the compensation you deserve.

 Anytime a person undergoes a surgical procedure, no matter how minor or major, there are going to be risks involved.
 If you have ever had surgery, then you are aware that your doctors and surgeon are going to explain all of the risks to you and ask for your consent to operate.
 However, there are times when surgeons or the people on their operating team make major errors that are outside of the risks you knew about.